Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Introduction

 \section{Introduction}

 \acused{surrogatemodel} \acused{rectask}

 With the advent of \acfp{llm} and their availability through cloud-based services, using \ac{ml} has never been so easy. \ac{llm} providers offer simple API integration, zero model development cost for customers, no need for extensive data collection or labeling, and instant access to state-of-the-art capabilities without requiring AI expertise.
 Organizations that previously developed custom models now use \acp{llm} to reduce development cost and time, while organizations without prior \ac{ml} experience adopt \acp{llm} for \ac{ml} automation.
-As a result, many organizations offload simple, \aclp{rectask} to complex \acp{llm} even though they could be handled by much smaller, specialized models at lower cost.
+As a result, many organizations offload simple, \aclp{rectask} such as user sentiment classification, satisfaction classification, or churn risk identification to complex \acp{llm}~\cite{mckinsey2024customercare, barkley2024forrester, chui2023ceo} even though they could be handled by much smaller, specialized models at lower cost.

 As a running example, consider the following scenario shown in \autoref{fig:running-use-case}: Startup \startupname continuously collects product reviews in a database table. \startupname uses the flagship model of a popular \ac{llm} provider to monitor customer satisfaction by predicting the value of the sentiment column from the review's text.
-A developer is tasked with prompt engineering and to write the glue code to process each review by calling the \ac{llm} provider's API, parsing the response, and inserting it into the sentiment column.
-While much simpler models are sufficient for review sentiment classification, this would result in a longer development cycle and require significantly more expertise and computational resources.
+A developer is tasked with prompt engineering and writing the glue code to process each review by calling the \ac{llm} provider's API, parsing the response, and inserting it into the sentiment column.
+While much simpler fine-tuned models are sufficient for review sentiment classification, this would result in a longer development cycle and require significantly more expertise and computational resources.
 The developer would have to (i) generate a training dataset, (ii) search for an appropriate model (e.g., on \emph{HuggingFace}~\cite{hugging_face_hugging_2025}), and fine-tune the model, (iii) test and deploy the model, and (iv) monitor the model's performance.
 Thus, even though using an \ac{llm} results in higher operational cost after deployment, the company still opts for this option due to significantly lower development cost.